Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\delta}{\partial t} &= -\Delta\Phi - u\beta + f\zeta - \nabla\cdot\left[\left(\mathbf{v}_h\cdot\nabla\right)\mathbf{v}_h\right] - \omega\frac{\partial\delta}{\partial p} - \frac{\partial\mathbf{v}_h}{\partial p}\cdot\nabla\omega + \nabla\cdot\mathbf{f}_R^{(H)}.\tag{15.134}\label{eq:divergence_equation_p_1} \end{align} \]

-This leads to another form of the divergence equation:
+This yields another form of the divergence equation:

 \[ \begin{align} \frac{\partial\delta}{\partial t} &= -\Delta\Phi - u\beta + f\zeta - \Delta k + \left(\nabla\times\mathbf{v}_h\right)^2 + \mathbf{v}_h\cdot\left(\Delta\mathbf{v}_h\right) - \mathbf{v}_h\cdot\nabla\delta\nonumber\\ & - \omega\frac{\partial\delta}{\partial p} - \frac{\partial\mathbf{v}_h}{\partial p}\cdot\nabla\omega + \nabla\cdot\mathbf{f}_R^{(H)}\tag{15.136}\label{eq:divergence_equation_p_2} \end{align} \]

-If you insert $\delta = \omega = 0$ here, the balance equation follows
+Setting $\delta = \omega = 0$ here yields the balance equation

-If you neglect the non-linear terms, you get the linear balance equation
+Neglecting the non-linear terms, one obtains the linear balance equation

 \[ \begin{align} \Delta\Phi = -u\beta + f\zeta.\tag{15.138}\label{eq:balance_equation_linear} \end{align} \]